Jinshari Vol.50

 Goodnight Seiryu, we'll see you again soon! - Repotting the Japanese White Pine named "Seiryu"

 This time the pot was also changed.
-Seiryu was previously placed inside of a valuable deimono pot from China, but the length of the pot was too small for the tree now, so it was placed into a new pot from Tokoname in Aichi Prefecture.
+Seiryu was previously placed inside a valuable deimono pot from China, but the length of the pot was too small for the tree now, so it was placed into a new pot from Tokoname in Aichi Prefecture.

 Please look forward to seeing Seiryu back in the garden once it has gotten used to its new pot!